The Promised Land (Bruce Springsteen song): Lyrics and music

 Like several other songs on Darkness on the Edge of Town, Springsteen had the chorus for "The Promised Land" before he was able to come up with the lyrics for the verses.
 The song's title pays homage to Chuck Berry's song "Promised Land".
 In Berry's song, the singer leaves his Virginia home to go to the "promised land" of California.
 Author Patrick Humphries considers Springsteen's song bleaker than Berry's.
 The singer has been working in his father's garage by day, and drives all night "chasing some mirage".
 The singer faces difficulties, but he is now ready to face them and committed to addressing them, instead of running away from them.
 He sings that "I've done my best to live the right way", but that has not eliminated his troubles.
 Now he will address his problems by blowing away anything "that ain't got the faith to stand its ground".

-In the chorus, the singer sings that "I believe in the promised land."
+In the chorus, the singer sings that "I believe in a promised land."
 Different authors have different answers as to what the "promised land" represents.
 June Skinner Sawyers believes it means the American ideal or even America itself.
 Daniel Wolff noted that unlike Berry's promised land, in which one could obtain the American dream by going west to California, Springsteen's promised land is defined by what doesn't happen there: "you aren't 'lost or broken hearted,' your dreams don't 'tear you apart' and your blood doesn't 'run cold.'"
 Jimmy Gutterman remarked that the singer believes in his promised land despite a lack of evidence.